kahst/BirdNET-Analyzer/README.md

 python3 analyze.py --i /path/to/audio/folder --o /path/to/output/folder
 ```

-NOTE: Your custom species list has to be named 'species_list.txt' and the folder containing the list needs to be specified with `--slist /path/to/folder`.
+<b>NOTE</b>: Your custom species list has to be named 'species_list.txt' and the folder containing the list needs to be specified with `--slist /path/to/folder`.
 You can also specify the number of CPU threads that should be used for the analysis with `--threads <Integer>` (e.g., `--threads 16`).
 If you provide GPS coordinates with `--lat` and `--lon`, the custom species list argument will be ignored.

 Here's a complete list of all command line arguments: